Parks and Recreation

 Overview

-Waymarket Park is a 2.93 acre park at the intersection of Waymarket Drive and Signature Boulevard near the southwestern edge of the city.
+Waymarket Park is a 2.93 acre park at the intersection of Waymarket Drive and Signature Boulevard near the southwestern edge of the city, just south of Eisenhower Parkway.
 View the Ann Arbor Parks and Nature Areas Map for location context.
 The park is split in two by Signature Boulevard and each half is unique.
 The western side of the park offers a park bench with a tranquil view of a nearby pond.
-The eastern side has a playground structure and swings as well as a picnic table.
+The eastern side has a playground structure, swings, a picnic table and a paved path that cuts through to Briarwood Mall.
+This path receives winter snow clearing.

 Access and Parking